1000 E. University Ave.

-Student printers are located upstairs in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
-Printed copies are automatically deducted from your student computer account.
+Student printers are located in the Potter Law Club Computer Lab, in the photocopy room, and in the Student Lounge near the classrooms.
+Payment for printed copies is automatically deducted from your student computer account.
 To add money to this account, go to http://microlab.uwyo.edu/printquota.asp.

-Westlaw and Lexis printers are located in the photocopy room and in the Computer Lab.
-You can use these to print documents contained in Westlaw or Lexis only.
+Lexis printers are located in the photocopy room and in the Computer Lab.
+You can use these to print documents contained in Lexis only.
+Printing costs are absorbed by Lexis.

-There are five rooms that can be reserved for group study.
+There are four rooms that can be reserved for group study and two closed study carrels set aside for individual use.
 Reservations are maintained by the Circulation Desk staff.

-Most carrels have electricity, and those along the walls on the main and second floors have active data ports for internet connectivity.
-Cables can be checked out at the Circulation Desk.
-However, connectivity should be available throughout the library via the wireless network.
+All carrels have electricity, and those along the walls on the main and second floors have active data ports for internet connectivity.
+Cables can be checked out at the Circulation Desk, however, connectivity should be available throughout the library via the wireless network.